glaubersilva/vs-code-settings-wp-root/README.md

 ### Why the WordPress Root?

--   **VS Code workspace**: Opens the entire WordPress site as a workspace
+-   **VS Code/Cursor workspace**: Opens the entire WordPress site as a workspace
 -   **Plugin ecosystem access**: Can work on multiple GiveWP plugins simultaneously
 -   **Consistent formatting**: All plugins share the same formatting rules
 -   **Centralized configuration**: One set of rules for the entire ecosystem